Sticking With a Frugal Lifestyle Month After Month

 Tweet your bargains.
 Post them on Facebook.
 Celebrate your wins.
 Be proud of your new lifestyle.

 Have a recovery plan.
 Most of us will miss the target occasionally.
 That’s discouraging.
-If you have a recovery plan, you won’t be tempted to give up.
+You won’t be tempted to give up if you have a recovery plan.
 You’ll get back on track again.

 Be proud of yourself.
-Not only are you taking control of your financial future, but also you’re proving to yourself that you have the ability to stay with a project for the long-term.
+Not only are you taking control of your financial future, but also you’re proving to yourself that you can stay with a project for the long term.

 About the Author